usnistgov/FIPS201/README.md

 # FIPS 201-3: Personal Identity Verification (PIV) of Federal Employees and Contractors
 The National Institute of Standards and Technology (NIST) is pleased to announce the approval of Federal Information Processing Standard (FIPS) Publication 201-3, Personal Identity Verification of Federal Employees and Contractors.
 (See the Federal Register Notice announcing FIPS 201-3 approval.)

+The rendered version is available from NIST pages <https://pages.nist.gov/FIPS201/>.

 ## Summary of Changes
 FIPS 201-3 addresses the comments received during the public comment period in November 2020.
 High level changes include:
 * Alignment with current NIST technical guidelines on identity management, OMB policy guidelines, and changes in commercially available technologies and services